Diversified Computing Centres, Enabling a Green and Smart Africa - CAJ News Africa

-JOHANNESBURG, (CAJ News) – THE 2024 Pan-African DataCentres Exhibition and Conference took place this week at the Sandton Convention Centre.
+JOHANNESBURG, 18th JULY 2024, –/ Centre for African Journalists (CAJ News) – THE 2024 Pan-African DataCentres Exhibition and Conference took place this week at the Sandton Convention Centre.

 At this gathering nearly 3,000 global data centre energy customers, as well as 120 integrators, consulting firms, and industry associations shared advanced technologies, industry insights, and highlighted innovation cases.